hannibal002/SkyHanni/CONTRIBUTING.md

 check the Java version this Minecraft version is on.
 For the `FORGE` variable there is an implicit `!= 0` to check added if you just check for the variable using `#if FORGE`.

+We also have a `#if TODO` directive.
+This is a special directive that is used to mark code that needs to be changed on modern versions.
+Anything within this directive will only compile on 1.8 and otherwise will be commented out.
+This is useful for marking code that needs to be changed in the future, but you don't want to do it right now.

 #### Helpers

 Sadly, `#if` expressions cannot be applied globally (unlike name changes), so it is often very helpful to create a helper method and call